This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 How to adjust time we retain message logs

 A: Go to the Message Log faq as above or check the Log Settings form in the user interface with Configure / Log Settings.
-You can set the time period in this form.
+You can set the period in this form.

 How to get the latest version